Dates and Deadlines

 - Non-refundable application fee of $70, payable by mailing a check or money order to Colorado College Summer Music Festival, 14 E. Cache La Poudre, Colorado Springs, CO, 80903, or by making an online credit card payment and noting your payment order number on your application.

-- Audition by video or live performance.
+- Audition by video recorded performance.

 A resource you may find helpful is How to Create an Awesome Prescreen Recording